About Our Hospital

 Veterinary care seems way more expensive than it should be.
 Shouldn’t veterinarians go out of their way to help owners keep pet care expenses down?

 As the owner, it’s up to you to decide how much money and care you’re going to put into your pet.
 Each pet owner has his or her idea of what constitutes reasonable pet care.
 Your veterinarian recommends services, procedures, and preventive measures that he or she feels will benefit your pet.
 The owner makes the final decision as to what options to provide.

 Veterinarians understand that the cost of taking care of a pet can sometimes seem overwhelming, and they will do what they can to help owners.
 For instance, your veterinarian can often provide suggestions for how to stay within your budget, such as spreading out routine services.
 However, when someone decides to take on the responsibility of caring for a pet, he or she needs to be prepared for the expenses associated with veterinary care and to compensate veterinarians for their time and expertise.

 My veterinarian says my pet’s office visit is going to cost several hundred dollars.
 I can’t afford to pay that much money at one time!
-Isn’t there some sort of veterinary payment plan?
+Isn’t there a veterinary payment plan?